 Installation and Labor Costs

-A study commissioned by The Roofing Alliance concluded that 90% of the United States roofing contractors encountered labor shortages last year.
+A study commissioned by The Roofing Alliance concluded that 90% of United States roofing contractors encountered labor shortages last year.
 There is no argument that this is set to raise the prices.

 Roof Pitch